neilfws/Twitter/sbrs2017/code/R/sbrs17.md

 # Introduction
 An analysis of tweets from the Sydney Bioinformatics Research Symposium 2017.
-215 were collected using the `rtweet` R package:
+215 tweets were collected using the `rtweet` R package:

 ```r